Need help preventing your attacks? Try these migraine home remedies, one at a time please, and find what works best for you.

 Migraines and finding what works for you, you being uniquely you - can be trial and error.

 And then some more trial and error.

 You may also already know how to treat a migraine with ice and heat.
-This is one of my favorite pages because I think this is our best chance at stopping a migraine in its tracks.
+This is one of my favorite articles because I think this is your best chance at stopping a migraine in its tracks.
 But what about all the accompanying symptoms, and what about other things if ice doesn't quite work?